-If you want to remove any work from the Secure Research Service (SRS), you will need to submit the file(s) for clearance to the Statistical Support Team.
+If you want to remove any work from the Secure Research Service (SRS), you will need to submit the file(s) for clearance alongside a completed output request form to the Statistical Support team at email@example.com.
 You should apply statistical disclosure control to your file(s) to ensure that they are not disclosive and do not identify any individual entity.
 Your request will be checked by the Statistical Support team to ensure that the output is non-disclosive.

 There are three types of clearance you can request: